-- Emergency DR (EDR), which responds to capacity shortages; or - Economic DR, which responds to high energy market prices.
+- Emergency DR, which responds to capacity shortages; or - Economic DR, which responds to high energy market prices.

-MISO can call for EDR resources to be activated in advance of a forecasted system emergency, thereby supporting system reliability.
-By definition, however, EDR is not price-responsive and does not yet participate directly in the MISO markets.
-Economic DR resources respond to energy market prices not only during emergencies, but at any time when energy prices exceed the marginal value of the consumer's electricity consumption.
+Emergency DR. MISO can call for emergency demand response resources to be activated in advance of a forecasted system emergency, thereby supporting system reliability.
+By definition, however, emergency DR is not price-responsive and does not yet participate directly in the MISO markets.
+The DR that falls in this category include:45